 Flexible Structures to Meet Customer Needs

-Working with government agencies, municipal utilities, power utilities, refineries and hotel developers, IDE has developed flexibility and an ability to understand the operational and financial needs of its clients.
+Working with government agencies, municipal utilities, resorts, power utilities, refineries, mines, nuclear power stations and many other industries, IDE has developed the ability to truly understand the operational and financial needs of its clients.
 As a result, IDE is equally comfortable functioning as an equipment supplier, turnkey project integrator, sub-contractor or other requirements for all types of desalination and industrial water treatment projects.

 In fact, IDE prides itself on its track record of successful co-operation with developers, contractors, operators and joint venture partners.
 IDE views these smooth-functioning partnerships as the key to its consistent record of delivering complex projects on-time, within-budget and to spec.